Exceptions abound. The following comments describe my own

 appearance and suitability first.
 After all, if a flute doesn’t look or sound

-good to us, why should there be any further interest?
+good, why should there be any further interest?
 Oh, I get it.
 Collectors

 justifiable and acceptable.